Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-The broad recitation of the claims recite human activities related to employment.
-Employment is subject matter related to managing personal behavior or relationships or interactions between people (including social activities, teaching and following rules or instructions).
-Subject matter related to managing personal behavior or relationships or interactions between people (including social activities, teaching and following rules or instructions) this is a certain method of organizing human activities.
-See MPEP 2106.04(a).
+Further as the claims recite subject matter related to employment the claims recite subject matter relating to managing personal behavior or relationships or interactions between people (including social activities, teaching and following rules or instructions), which is certain method of organizing human activity (see MPEP 2106.04(a)).

-Certain methods of organizing human activity and mental processes are in the groupings of enumerated abstracts ideas, and hence the claims recite an abstract idea.
+Mental processes and certain methods of organizing human activity are in the groupings of enumerated abstracts ideas, and hence the claims recite an abstract idea.

 This judicial exception is not integrated into a practical application because the claims merely recite limitations that are not indicative of integration into a practical application in that the claims merely recite: